Lose Weight and Regain Healthy Blood Sugar

 These will be full of chemicals and toxins like MSG, which can increase hunger levels while causing insulin resistance from the sugar (leading to diabetes).

 Medication: If insulin is not effective or available, other medications can help control blood sugar levels.

--The most common is metformin or Glucophage, which work by decreasing the amount of glucose in the bloodstream and helping insulin do its job more effectively.
+-The most common is metformin or Glucophage, which works by decreasing the amount of glucose in the bloodstream and helping insulin do its job more effectively.

--The most common side effects of diabetes medicines include nausea or vomiting, loss of appetite, gas or bloating, heartburn and diarrhoea.
+-The most common side effects of diabetes medicines include nausea or vomiting, loss of appetite, gas or bloating, heartburn, and diarrhea.
 These usually occur when first taking medicine.

 Regain Healthy Blood Sugar and Lose Weight FAQs